johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

   * Use the `IF` function to assign the value to the cell in the `year` column if the month value is `>= 10`, otherwise, set the value of the year column minus 1:  `=IF(D2>=10,C2,C2-1)`.
   * Change the format of the cell from General to Number, if necessary.
   * Extend the formula to the cells below, examining to ensure the calculations are correct.
-* Create a table skeleton of average streamflow by month (1-12) over the different time periods (pre1980, post1984).
+* Create a table skeleton of average streamflow by month (1-12) over the different time periods (period of record, pre1980, and post1984).
 * Use the `AVERAGEIF()` function to compute the average discharge of records where the month equals the specified month.
 Here, the *range* will be the range of cells in the month column, the criteria will be the month (e.g. '1'), and the average range will be the range of discharge values.

 What do you observe?
 Would a plot of the results facilitate interpretation?